Retail CAM Reconciliation: Anchor Exclusions and Cost Pools

 With the anchors excluded from the denominator, the inline tenants' denominator is 90,000 SF.
 The remaining CAM pool after anchor contributions is $810,000 - $97,500 - $50,000 = $662,500.
 Each inline tenant pays their share of $662,500 based on their percentage of 90,000 SF.

-The anchor exclusion increases this tenant's CAM charge by $8,536 annually — a 63% increase driven entirely by the denominator, not by any change in operating costs.
+The anchor exclusion increases this tenant's CAM charge by $8,536 annually.
+The change comes from the denominator, not from a change in operating costs.

 Track Anchor Contributions Separately

 The anchor's fixed contribution should be tracked as a separate line item and reconciled against the anchor's lease terms annually.
-If the anchor's contribution has an annual escalator (CPI or fixed percentage), missing that escalator means collecting less than entitled.
-On a $97,500 contribution with a 2% annual escalator, missing one year costs $1,950 — and the error compounds.
+If the anchor's contribution has an annual escalator, missing that escalator means collecting less than the lease allows.

 Marketing Fund Allocation

 Many retail leases establish a marketing or merchants' association fund separate from CAM.
-This fund covers center-wide promotional activities: holiday events, back-to-school campaigns, signage on major roads, social media advertising for the center.
+This fund may cover center-wide promotional activities: holiday events, back-to-school campaigns, signage on major roads, or social media advertising for the center.

 When Marketing Is Separate from CAM